Want the perfect workout program?

 Working out 5 days a week is more than enough to build muscle.
 You can spread out the volume of your training throughout the week, which a lot of people find easier to manage than 3-4 days of high volume training.

-If you are a beginner, you will build muscle with just 3 days a week, even at low volume per workout.
+If you are a beginner, you will build muscle with just 3 days a week, or even a 2 day split can be enough as long as you bring the intensity those two days.
 It’s the newbie gain phenomenon - people new to training will see gains quickly and easily, usually in their first three months, then things start to slow down as you reach an intermediate level.
 By 6 months in, you will need to start ramping things up.

 Follow the training plan for at least 8 weeks and at most 12 weeks.
 If you are a beginner, you should start seeing physical results around 4 weeks in.
 If you an experienced lifter, you will see some good results by the time the training cycle is over (especially if you do some before and after pics).
 What you will noticeably see throughout the training cycle are improvements in your strength and overall fitness.
 Also, if you eat right, you should be able to build muscle while keeping lean.
 A clean bulk is always the best bulk.